YuvalDahari/Alt-Max_EM_methods/README.md

 ### Smoothing Parameter ($\lambda$)

-We experimented with different values and selected \( \lambda = 0.023 \) for Lidstone smoothing during the M-step.
+We experimented with different values and selected $\lambda = 0.023$ for Lidstone smoothing during the M-step.
 This parameter adjustment was crucial given our large vocabulary size (300,000 words), ensuring that all words contribute meaningfully to topic probability calculations.

-### Handling Underflow (Parameter \( k \))
+### Handling Underflow ($k$)

-To mitigate underflow issues during calculations, we employed a scaling factor \( k \).
+To mitigate underflow issues during calculations, we employed a scaling factor $k$.
 This technique involved logarithmic transformation and normalization of probabilities to prevent excessively large or small values, thereby stabilizing the algorithm's computations.
 ### Log Likelihood and Perplexity

 Print the log likelihood after each iteration and plot a graph where: